kubernetes-sigs/cluster-api/docs/proposals/20260804-provider-manifests-as-oci-artifacts.md

 | `cluster-api.sigs.k8s.io/provider-name` | `cluster-api` | Provider name as known to clusterctl |

 Consumers (clusterctl) validate the annotations after pulling and return an error when the artifact does not conform to the contract.
 Together, the file-name conventions and the annotations form the normative artifact contract.

+Providers do not need to build conformant artifacts by hand.
+The Go tool CAPI uses in its own release pipeline (see [Publishing pipeline](#publishing-pipeline)) is reusable ([FR7](#fr7)).
+Providers can run it in their own release pipelines to produce and push OCI artifacts in the format defined in this proposal.

 #### Naming and tagging conventions